When happily ever after fails

 Gina’s Story: Latchkey Child

-The pendulum swings wide on the consequences of the latchkey childhood.
+The consequences of the latchkey childhood vary from one person to the next.
 Unsupervised Gen X children and youth ran the gamut of those who watched too much TV and didn’t do their homework to those who fell into escalating levels of crime.
-For one Gen Xer living in Oklahoma, the pendulum didn’t just swing it spiraled downward into a heartbreaking tale of promiscuity, drugs and alcohol.
+For one Gen Xer living in Oklahoma, the pendulum didn’t just swing it spiraled downward into a heartbreaking tale of promiscuity, drugs, and alcohol.
 And, even though her story is not the rule, many Gen Xers had friends like her.

 Gina (not her real name) was born in 1967.
 Her parents divorced in the early 1970s, and her father lived in another state.
 Eventually, he became estranged.
 She was a latchkey kid throughout her entire childhood and youth growing up in Oklahoma City.

-“When I came home I did things I wasn’t suppose to do,” the 41-year-old store clerk said.
+“When I came home I did things I wasn’t supposed to do,” the 41-year-old store clerk said.
 “I had to take care of my younger sister.
 I cooked for us.

 “It was very lonesome.
 I filled my voids with bad things, with things I wasn’t supposed to be doing.
 I got into drugs, into alcohol.”